pnnl/deimos/docs/source/project_info/contributing.rst

 Submitting a Pull Request
 -------------------------

-To update the documentation, fix bugs or add new features you need to create a pull request.
+To update the documentation, fix bugs, or add new features you need to create a pull request.
 Any changes you make to your local copy of the code will be made easily available for review and eventual integration into the code base.
 To create a pull request: